 Pruning is really a simple process.
 Look for the tomato "suckers," which are the side shoots that grow in the "V" space between the main stem and the branches on your plant.
 If left alone, these suckers will eventually grow into full-sized branches—adding lots of foliage and, eventually, a few fruits.
 This will also result in a tomato plant that quickly outgrows its space in the garden.

 To prune, simply remove the suckers.
 If under two inches long, you can pinch the sucker off with your fingers, but use a pair of clean gardening pruners for larger ones.
-Always disinfect your pruners as you move from one plant to another to prevent the spread of disease.
+Always disinfect your pruners with bleach as you move from one plant to another to prevent the spread of disease.
 Keep an eye on your tomato plants so you can remove suckers as they emerge.
-Removing large amounts of foliage at one time can stress the plant.
+Removing large amounts of foliage at one time can be stressful for the plant.

-Stake up or remove any branches that are low-hanging or touching the ground; foliage that is touching the ground can be susceptible to bacteria, fungi, and viral infections that can spread through the rest of the plant.
+Stake up or remove any branches that are low-hanging or touching the ground; foliage that is touching the ground can be susceptible to many of the aforementioned bacteria, fungi, and viral infections that can spread through the rest of the plant.